o0101/janus/README.md

 To help you make the most of Janus, here's a quick executive summary of key points:

 1. **Running Janus**: As a project maintainer, simply run the backend following the instructions provided here.
-For other developers seeking to chat with the maintainer, open an issue when the maintainer is available for chat.
+For other developers seeking to chat with the maintainer, open (or re-open) an issue when the maintainer is available for chat.
 A chat post link will be generated in the issue, which, when clicked, opens the chat in your browser, connecting you with the maintainer.

 2. **Practical Applications of Janus**:
    - **Project Office Hours**: Schedule regular times for open discussion, creating a personal and private environment for project-related conversations.